 Hans Baer was born in Zurich Switzerland and grew up in a villa in nearby Bergstrasse.
-His father, Richard Baer studied mathematics and physics before becoming a university lecturer.
-His complete a thesis that proved the atomic structure of electricity and continued to research electric charges in gases.
+His father, Richard Baer, studied mathematics and physics before becoming a university lecturer.
+His thesis proved the atomic structure of electricity and continued to research electric charges in gases.
 His mother, Ellen, the daughter of Ludwig Lohnstein, the owner of a porcelain business in Worms/Rhine, Germany, was a chemistry major at the University of Heidelberg when his parents met.

 When he was a child, his home was always open to visiting scientists and other important figures including Nobel Prize winners Irene Joliot-Curie and Chandrasekhara Raman, head of the Swiss Bank Corporation, Armand Dreyfus, and mathematician, David Hilbert.

 Baer was the second of four children.
 He had an older sister, Marianne, a younger sister, Ruth, and a younger brother, Thomas.
 He moved with his mother and siblings to the Bronx in New York City in May 1941 after the death of his father in December, 1940.
 In New York, he attended the Horace Mann School before going to Lehigh for his undergraduate degree.